fniessink/toisto/docs/software.md

 }
 ```

+If the plural of a compound word is easily derived from the plural of the last root, Toisto may omit the plural of the compound word in the built-in topic files.

 #### Antonyms

 When one concept is an antonym (opposite) of another concept, this can be specified with the `antonym` relation.
 Toisto will add quizzes to ask users for the antonym of concepts in their target language.